1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsHistoric Restoration Fund Grants (HRF) is sponsored by Connecticut Department of Economic and Community Development.
-Offers matching, reimbursable grants for restoration, rehabilitation, and archaeology at sites listed on the State or National Register of Historic Places.
+Provides matching, reimbursable grants for restoration, rehabilitation, and archaeology at sites listed on the State or National Register of Historic Places.

 Get alerted about grants like this